CB Login

 Contact Hours: 22.3

-This continuing education course is a two-and-a-half day seminar which takes place as an in person meeting at a designated location.
-The instructor will present the course materials remotely via Zoom.
-Lecture will be viewed by all participants on the projector at their satellite location.
-Labs will be supervised by a qualified local lab assistant.
-It is expected that participants will only register for satellites in which they are within driving distance, and adhere to all state and local COVID guidelines, including wearing a mask at all times during the course.
+This continuing education course consists of pre-course video lectures followed by live, interactive remote learning which will be completed by groups meeting at a specific satellite OR self-hosted location.
 This course is designed to expand on the therapist's existing knowledge concerning the relationship between the endopelvic fascia and the connective tissue surrounding the urogenital viscera as it relates to mechanical dysfunctions within the musculoskeletal system.
 The course includes extensive lectures on anatomical structures as well as visceral mobilization theory and techniques.
 Participants will learn a variety of avenues for mobilizing the fascial structures of the male and female reproductive and lymphatic system within the scope of pelvic physiotherapy practice.

 This manual therapy course emphasizes science and clinical reasoning with the goal of immediate implementation of the material into an existing musculoskeletal and pelvic health practice.
 Information presented has applications for a variety of diagnoses related to pelvic health to include: Pregnancy related pelvic girdle pain, SI joint dysfunction, coccydynia, dysmenorrhea, prostadynia, orchialgia, mechanical infertility, and chronic pelvic pain.